josehu07/madkv/README.md

 * `justmods/`: project-specific Justfiles to be included as modules
 * `refcli/`: a dummy client that demonstrates the stdin/out workloads interface
 * `runner/`: a multi-functional KV testing & benchmarking utility
-* `src/` or any other name to your liking: source code of your KV store server and client
+* `src/` or any other directory name to your liking: source code of your KV store server and client

-Students will implement their KV store server and clients under some subdirectory (e.g., `src/`) in any language or their choice, and add proper invocation commands to project-specific Justfiles.
+Students will implement their KV store server and clients under some subdirectory (e.g., `src/`) in any language of their choice, and add proper invocation commands to project-specific Justfiles for automation.

 ## Usage